mukaruernest/Chambua_Inc/README.md

 ## Creating Aggregate tables and generating insights.

-One of the insights that the business stakeholder want to see are the total number of orders placed on a public holiday every month for the past year.
+One of the insights that the business stakeholder wants to see are the total number of orders placed on a public holiday every month for the past year.
 To do that I implemented the `agg_public_holiday` table.

 <details>
   <summary>click to view agg_public_holiday table code</summary>